Boksheng/boksheng.github.io/_posts/2018-05-30- Emotion Mining with Deep Learning.markdown

 This project is made to explore emotion mining using deep learning and it has 2 parts to it:

-1. Emotion Mining on Text
+* Emotion Mining on Text
-2. Construction of Emotion Profile of a Novel
+* Construction of Emotion Profile of a Novel

 ## Part 1: Emotion Mining on Text

+&nbsp;

 #### Problem Statement: